 Arctic Front Advance™ Cardiac CryoAblation Catheter - a minimally invasive technique where a coolant is released through an inflatable balloon, which helps destroys all cells triggering the errant electrical signals causing the abnormal heartbeats.
 This technology involves a shorter procedure and allows physician to safely and more effectively create an electric disconnection between the pulmonary veins and left atrium.

-Medications - include beta blockers, calcium channel blockers and blood thinners that can slow the heart and break up blood clots.
+Medications - include beta blockers, calcium channel blockers,anti-arrhythmic drugs (AAD) and blood thinners that can slow the heart and break up blood clots.

 Cardioversion - takes place under anesthesia.
 Paddles are placed on the chest and deliver an electrical shock that restores the normal heart rate and rhythm.

-Catheter ablation (include hyperlink to Catheter ablation page) - is a non-surgical treatment that involves the insertion of a tube or catheter from an artery in the leg to the heart.
+Catheter ablation - is a non-surgical treatment that involves the insertion of a tube or catheters from a vein in the leg to the heart.
 Doctors send an energy source, such as radiofrequency waves (radiofrequency ablation) or extreme cold (cryoablation), through the catheter to destroy the tissue causing the fast heartbeat.

 Stereotaxis - allows doctors to perform catheter ablations using magnetic navigation, resulting in safer procedures and fewer complications.